Skip To Main Content

 Visual Arts: Middle School

 Curriculum focuses on diving deeper into their understanding of the elements and principles of art and design as they explore how to utilize tools and materials to express unique ideas and creative voice.
 Students are focused on the reinforcement of creative work based on personal identity and investigation through the lens of diverse projects and a wide variety of media and artistic methods.
-Some of the media that will be explored are ceramics, watercolor, block printing and many different forms of sculpture.

 Visual Arts: Upper School